Gagaku(Japanese Imperial Court Music)

 (Photo: Imperial Household Agency)

 In Japan in ancient times, a number of songs and singing styles such as Kagura, Yamato-Uta, and Kume-Uta existed, and these were also accompanied by simple dances.
 From approximately the 5th century, music and dances were brought to Japan from the ancient civilizations of countries such China and Korea at around the same time that Buddhist teachings and cultures were permeating the country.
 Gagaku, a fusion of these music and dances, was completed in its artistic form by about the 10th century, from whence it has been passed down from generation to generation under the patronage of the Imperial Family.
-The Japanese singing style and vocal arrangements for Gagaku are composed of advanced musical techniques, and have not only had a direct affect on the creation and development of modern-day music, but Gagaku itself also has the potential to develop in many aspects, as a global art form.
+The Japanese singing style and vocal arrangements for Gagaku are composed of advanced musical techniques, and Gagaku has not only contributed to the creation and development of modern-day music, but also has by itself the potential to develop in many aspects, as a global art form.

-In addition to the Kuniburi-no-Utamai, which are native-style songs and dances based on the music of ancient Japan, including Kagura, Yamato-Mai, Azuma-Asobi, Kume-Mai, and Gosechi-no-Mai, songs and dances from continental Asia, such as Togaku from China, and Komagaku from Korea, were merged together during the Heian period in Japan to form vocal forms such as Saibara, and Roei.
-There are three forms of performance of Gagaku, which are Kangen (Instrumental), Bugaku (dances and music), and Kayo (songs and chanted poetry).
-The instruments used include Japanese instruments, such as Wagon and Kagura-bue, and such foreign instruments as the Sho (mouth organ), Hichiriki (oboe) and flute as wind instruments, the So (Japanese harp, or Koto), and Biwa (lute) as string instruments and the Kakko (drum), Taiko (drum), Shoko (Bronze gong) and San-no-Tsuzumi (hour-glass drum) as percussion.
+In addition to the Kuniburi-no-Utamai, which are native-style songs and dances based on the music of ancient Japan, including Kagura, Yamato-Mai, Azuma-Asobi, Kume-Mai, and Gosechi-no-Mai, songs and dances from continental Asia, such as Tōgaku from China, and Komagaku from Korea, were merged together during the Heian period in Japan to form vocal forms such as Saibara, and Rōei.
+There are three forms of performance of Gagaku, which are Kangen (Instrumental), Bugaku (dances and music), and Kayō (songs and chanted poetry).
+The instruments used include Japanese instruments, such as Wagon and Kagura-bue, and such foreign instruments as the Shō (mouth-organ), Hichiriki (oboe) and Fue (flute) as wind instruments, the (Japanese harp, or Koto), and Biwa (lute) as string instruments and the Kakko (drum), Taiko (drum), Shōko (Bronze gong) and San-no-Tsuzumi (hour-glass drum) as percussion.

-Gagaku is performed at several court functions at the Imperial Palace, at State Banquets and on the occasion of the Spring and Autumn Garden Parties.
+Gagaku is performed at several court functions at the Imperial Palace, at State Dinners and on the occasion of the Spring and Autumn Garden Parties.
 In addition, in 1956, in order to open Gagaku to a wider cultural audience and wider cross section of the public, a bi-annual spring and autumn Gagaku recital was instituted by the Music Department of the Imperial Household.
-In the spring, cultural groups and foreign diplomatic legations, and in the autumn, applicants through newspaper, radio and other media attend performances for three days at the Imperial Palace.
-In addition, the Agency for Cultural Affairs and the prefectural Boards of Education request a bi-annual performance around the regions of Japan, and there is also a performance of Gagaku almost once a year at the National Theater of Japan.
+In the spring, cultural groups and resident diplomatic corps, and in the autumn, applicants through newspaper, radio and other media attend performances for three days at the Imperial Palace.
+In addition, the Agency for Cultural Affairs and the local government (and so on) request a bi-annual performance around the regions of Japan, and there is also a performance of Gagaku almost once a year at the National Theater of Japan.

 The Gagaku musicians are also proficient in Western music and perform at events at the Imperial Palace.
 The Music Department of the Imperial Household Agency is one of Japan's oldest performing bodies of Western music.